satyam671/Netflix-Data-Analysis-Using-SQL/README.md

 ### Business Implications
 •	Strategic Content Acquisition: Recommends focusing on acquiring comedy content from the United States to meet viewer demand.

-•Director Partnerships: Suggests collaborating with directors like Rajiv Chilaka and Jan Suter to diversify content offerings and enhance viewer engagement.
+•Director Partnerships: Suggest collaborating with directors like Rajiv Chilaka and Jan Suter to diversify content offerings and enhance viewer engagement.

-•	Optimized Content Length: Proposes balancing the catalog with varying movie durations to cater to diverse viewer preferences and maximize engagement.
+•	Optimized Content-Length: Proposes balancing the catalogue with varying movie durations to cater to diverse viewer preferences and maximize engagement.

 ## 7. Appendices
 ### SQL Queries
 •	Detailed SQL queries used for data analysis and insights generation.

 Data Dictionary
-Table : Netflix table
+Table: Netflix table

 Columns :